TroyLogue/salesforce-auth-v1/README.md

 ### ([Chromedriver](http://chromedriver.chromium.org/))

 `brew tap homebrew/cask`
-`brew cask install chromedriver`
+`brew install --cask chromedriver`

 Note: The version of Chromedriver must match the version of Chrome running in the test.
 You can upgrade Chromedriver to the latest version as follows:

-`brew cask upgrade chromedriver`
+`brew upgrade --cask chromedriver`

 If you are blocked from running chromedriver with the alert "macOS cannot verify the developer of chromedriver...", you need to update your permissions.
-Open a Terminal window, navigate to the path in which chromedriver is installed, and run the following:
+Open a Terminal window and run the following:

-`xattr -d com.apple.quarantine chromedriver`
+`xattr -d com.apple.quarantine $(which chromedriver)`

 #### Disable login on new Chrome windows